alexjolong/pied_piper_proj2/README.md

 # Data Integrity
 - One meta-issue with the defined schema in the assignment is that it requests a column in the Sales table named Date, which is a reserved keyword in Impala.
 A different name would be better, but we can work around it.
 TODO: "Do quality analysis on the data, if you find any issues, document the issues in your ReadME
+- Analysis of Customer file:
+   - Distinct customer IDs: 19,759 , number of rows: 19,760.
+There are two instances of one of the same record.
+This turns out to be CustomerID 17,829: Stefanie Smith
+   - Customer IDs range from 1 to 19579, as expected.
+   -

 # Partitioning Performance
 TODO: "Document your finding on the performance on the monthly sales view using partitioned and non-partitioned data.
 Explain the reasoning, which will be more responsive to data visualization?